 LRDC has compiled the names of the many graduate students and postdoctoral researchers who began their careers here before moving on to academic and non-academic positions.
 The link below contains alumni information.
 Please send additions or corrections to firstname.lastname@example.org.

-Mauricio Delgado of Rutgers University has been named the 2017 LRDC Distinguished Alumnus.
+Mauricio Delgado (PhD, 2002, Neuroscience), Associate Professor, Psychology, Rutgers University, Newark, and Associate Director, Rutgers University Brain Imagining Center, has been named the 2017 LRDC Distinguished Alumnus.
 Mauricio’s research focuses on the interaction of cognition and emotion in the brain for learning and decision-making.
 He earned his Ph.D. from Pitt in 1998 in Julie Fiez’s lab, joined Rutgers-Newark’s Psychology Department in 2006, and in December 2010, was honored with a Presidential Early Career Award for Scientists and Engineers by President Barack Obama, the highest honor bestowed by the U.S. government on science and engineering professionals in the early stages of their research careers.
 Read more about his research here.
 Dr. Delgado’s CV